 Desk check-in refers to a positioning system that uses laptop connection to indicate desk seating.
-This is often managed by using a small USB stick, often called desk dongle.
-The desk dongle is an ingenious solution that automatically books the desk when a laptop is connected at the workplace.
+This is often managed by using a small USB stick, often called USB Desk Sensor.
+The USB Desk Sensor is an ingenious solution that automatically books the desk when a laptop is connected at the workspace.
 The system will then indicate who has taken the desk and their name will appear on the interactive map – making them easy to find.

 Desk check-in is a solution that is easily managed and installed which is one of its great benefits.
 You do not need to integrate a desk booking solution or any other systems to make your colleagues visible to you.
 Together with the interactive map of your office, Desk check-in enables you to search for the colleague you are looking for and then have the desk they are plugged into marked.
 The map can be accessed via a computer, smartphone, or a kiosk screen.